krovvidiv-code/image-storage/docs/getting-started.md

 - **Incident Response:** Resolve AI joins your on-call rotation, investigating issues and surfacing root causes with evidence before you even wake up.
 - **Cost Optimization:** Discover infrastructure savings and performance wins through a simple chat interface.
-- **Production Context:** Get implementation guidance and insights with the full context of your production system.
+- **Code with Prod Context:** Get implementation guidance and insights with the full context of your production system.

 ---